tenintech/tenintech/README.md

 ---

-## Hardware & Troubleshooting Labs
+## 🪛Hardware & Troubleshooting Labs

 ### Laptop Hardware Maintenance Lab
 Performed hardware maintenance and troubleshooting on a laptop system to improve cooling performance, repair charging stability, and resolve a keyboard driver issue.